equs-python/__equs__.Python/week-4-scientific-python/41-qiskit.md

 ```python
 provider.get_backend('ibmq_quito')
 ```
+If we do not wish to deal with the device queue we can also execute on a simulator;

 To execute our code we create a job with a list of circuits, a backend and a number of shots.